The items listed below are all of those matching the criteria you have selected:

 Business Writing for the Multilingual Professional

-Communication and Interpersonal Skills: A Seminar for IT and Technical Professionals
+Communication and Interpersonal Skills for Technical Professionals

-To achieve success, technical professionals must have strong and flexible interpersonal and communication skills in addition to their technical abilities.
+To achieve success, technical professionals must have strong and flexible interpersonal and communication skills training in addition to their technical abilities.

 Confidence-Building Skills for Women